-Coverage for diagnosis and treatment of certain Autism Spectrum Disorders for children under the age of 19.
+- Coverage for diagnosis and treatment of certain Autism Spectrum Disorders. - Covered Health Services include: - Behavioral health treatment, such as Applied Behavioral Analysis (ABA). - Pharmacy management. - Outpatient psychiatric and psychological visits for assessments, evaluations and tests, including the Autism Diagnostic Observation Schedule. - Outpatient Habilitative Services, such as physical, occupational and speech therapy. - Nutritional counseling. - Genetic testing, if recommended in the Autism Treatment Plan. - Services and treatment that is comprehensive and focused on managing and improving the symptoms directly related to the member's Autism Spectrum Disorder.

-Covered Health Services include:
+Benefit follows the State of Michigan law.

-- Behavioral health treatment, such as Applied Behavioral Analysis (ABA). - Pharmacy management. - Outpatient psychiatric and psychological visits for assessments, evaluations and tests, including the Autism Diagnostic Observation Schedule. - Outpatient Habilitative Services, such as physical, occupational and speech therapy. - Nutritional counseling. - Genetic testing, if recommended in the Autism Treatment Plan. - Services and treatment that is comprehensive and focused on managing and improving the symptoms directly related to the member's Autism Spectrum Disorder. - Benefit follows the State of Michigan law.
+- Covered Health Services for treatment of Autism Spectrum Disorders are not subject to quantitative or non-quantitative limits.

-Covered Health Services for treatment of Autism Spectrum Disorders are not subject to quantitative or non-quantitative limits.
+- The Plan does not cover:

 - Sensory integration therapy.

 - Chelation therapy.

 - Treatment of conditions such as Rett's Disorder or childhood disintegrative disorder.